CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.November..2018

 BY BRUCE CAMBER Related pages: Overview, Open Letter, Dark Matter/dark energy

-Abstract.
-For his classic book, The First Three Minutes (1976), Steven Weinberg begins his analysis of the beginning of the universe at 1/100 of a second.
+Abstract: For his classic book, The First Three Minutes (1976), Steven Weinberg begins his analysis of the beginning of the universe at 1/100 of a second.
 Too much comes before that time and he misses the possibilities of key constructions that might help us to understand the current problems of elementary particles within a continuum that relates to the current problems of cosmology.
-If the first moment of time is Planck Time, a simple continuum for this discussion is a base-2 application whereby there are 202 notations or doublings that totally encapsulate the universe.
+If, for example, we were to consider the first moment of time to be Planck Time, a simple continuum for this discussion is a base-2 application whereby there are 202 notations or doublings that totally encapsulate the universe.
 That first hundredth of a second is within the 138th notation.
 The conclusion is that to begin to understand this continuum requires knowing something about notations 1 to 138, especially the first ten or so, the most formative notations.

-Steven Weinberg & his book, The First Three Minutes.
+Steven Weinberg and his book, The First Three Minutes.
 By the time Weinberg begins his analysis at the first hundredth of a second, already too much has happened.
-The key steps occur closest to the Planck Scale.
+The key steps occur closest to something like the Planck Scale.
 Yet, Weinberg is a critical thinker so we naively invited him to take a look at the first 138 mathematically-defined steps that preceded the first 100th of a second.
-There are a total of 202 steps (doublings), each a successive doubling from the four Planck base units, Length-Time-Mass-Charge, to the size and age of the universe today (Right Now).
+There are a total of 202 steps (doublings), each a successive doubling from the four Planck base units, Length-Time-Mass-Charge, to the size and age of the universe today (“the Now”).

 Beyond Measurement.
 A rather different approach is needed to get inside those first 64 notations.
 Logic, commonsense, a sense of simplicity, mathematics, a highly-unified theory of mathematics, and the basic-basics of physics — constants, universals and the nature of infinity – are a few of the proposed tools.
 Yet, red flags pop up everywhere.
 For many physicists, universals spells philosophy and it is not welcomed.
 And, for even more physicists, the nature of infinity is highly problematic.
 A tough sell.
 Of the most elite thinkers within the sciences, and Weinberg is assuredly among them, there is very little patience with anything that looks like religion.